razorfish/technologyblog/content/post/aws_reinvent2017_top_5_highlights.md

 #1 Serverless Aurora
 --------
 For me, the highlight of the conference was the announcement around serverless Aurora.
-With a serverless database, many applications can finally become fully serverless, with the associated benefits of straightforward scaling and really pay-as-you-go.
+With a serverless database, many applications can finally become fully serverless, with the associated benefits of straightforward scaling and true pay-as-you-go.

 Although solutions like DynamoDB provided somewhat of an alternative, a serverless relational database opens up the opportunities for a far wider range of applications.
 With support for up to 64TB of storage, it can have broad implications.
-Within a cloud environment, databasize planning and sizing was still something that needed to be clearly planned upfront, and this has the potential to reduce that requirement significantly.
+Within a cloud environment, database planning and sizing was still something that needed to be clearly planned upfront, and this has the potential to reduce that requirement significantly.

 In a next post, I'll talk about leveraging serverless Aurora.